What Is PAH?

-In PAH*, the pulmonary arteries tighten up and become stiff.
+In PAH, the pulmonary arteries tighten up and become stiff.
 This causes more resistance to the blood flowing through the arteries and causes the heart to work harder to push blood through the narrow artery.
-When this happens, less and less blood is able to flow out into the body, and more and more symptoms begin to appear.3
+When this happens, less and less blood is able to flow to the lungs, and more and more symptoms begin to appear.3

 PAH causes changes in the heart

 In PAH, the heart gets bigger.
 The right ventricle has to work harder to pump blood against higher resistance in the arteries.
 As the heart grows, it starts to compress its left side.
 This makes it harder for the left side of the heart to do its job of circulating blood to the rest of the body, in turn causing more and more symptoms to begin to appear.